 BirdsEye Website: http://www.birdseyebirding.com

-iBird is a powerful app with a wealth of information inside it.
-You can search for bird species by picture and name (either common name, band code or Latin name).
-Clicking on a bird on the list opens up the information available for that bird, with full color illustrations and photos (usually several photos per species), detailed descriptive identification info and field marks.
+iBird is a powerful app with a wealth of information inside.
+You can search for bird species by picture and name (common name, band code or Latin name).
+Click on a bird on the list to open information on that bird.
+This includes full color illustrations and photos (usually several per species), detailed descriptive identification info and field marks.

-You can also see Range maps, hear how the bird sounds, view a list of similar birds, see information about the birds’ ecology (whether it is threatened or not), behavioral information, info on the bird family and interesting facts.
+You can also see Range maps, hear how the bird sounds and view a list of similar birds.
+See information about the birds’ ecology (whether it is threatened or not), behavioral information, info on the bird family and interesting facts.

-To help you narrow down the list to birds that are more likely, you can set search perimeters like Birds Around Me or other location, shape, size, habitat, color, song or call, body or head specifics, flight details, and more.
+To help you narrow down the list to birds that are more likely, set search perimeters.
+This includes: Birds Around Me or other location, shape, size, habitat, color, song or call, body or head specifics, flight details, and more.
 You can go even farther and narrow the Birds Around Me by season.
 You can also mark particular species as Favorites so you can get to them quickly.

 I use this app every time I go birding.
 It is incredibly useful.
-I like that you can download the app’s contents to your device so that you can use it even if you don’t have an internet connection.
+I like that you can download the app’s contents to your device.
+This means you can use it even without an internet connection.

 iBird Website: http://ibird.com

 In spring and fall, birders’ minds turn to warblers as migration brings them through our areas.
 But warblers can be tricky birds to identify.
 If you are pretty sure you are seeing is a warbler but are having trouble narrowing it down, the Warbler Guide app helps you out.
 This is an app you need to purchase and is for iOS devices only.

 When you open the app, you are shown thumbnail pictures of all the different possible warblers.
 Scroll down the page to see them all.
 Swipe horizontally to see various views of the bird: side, head, 45 degree angle, underneath, under tail or 3D.